 “Now that Surface ARIA has been added to Airborne ARIA—with CFiT to follow soon—the FAA is gaining a far more comprehensive safety picture than was previously possible,” Parker says.

 “And with the insights these new capabilities offer, FAA safety experts can make better-informed recommendations for enhancing air traffic safety—now and in the future.

-Interested in solving problems for a safer world?
-We invite you to join our community of innovators, learners, knowledge-sharers, and risk takers.
-View our job openings.
+Join our community of innovators, learners, knowledge-sharers, and risk takers.
+View our Job Openings.